craggASAP/Pavlovian_Associations/readme.md

 ------------------
 ## Acknowledgements

-This research was funded in whole by Aligning Science Across Parkinson’s **[ASAP-020370]** through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).
+This research was funded in part by Aligning Science Across Parkinson’s **[ASAP-020370]** through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).